 C: Airfreight from Copenhagen/Europe to Northeast Greenland.
 Cargo will go from Copenhagen/Europe via Akureyri to Northeast Greenland.
 Cargo has to leave Copenhagen/Europe approximately two weeks before the expected time of arrival in Northeast Greenland.
 This is the most expensive way of sending cargo to Zackenberg.

-Mean of transport (A, B, or C) Content Size (h × l × w) in cm Weight Priority Latest time of arrival
+Mean of transport (A, B, or C) Content Size (h x l x w) in cm Weig ht Priorit y Latest time of arrival

 Cargo from Zackenberg/Daneborg